Have you ever been curious about how to make healthy muffins from scratch?

-- Tough and heavy muffins means you used too much flour/mixed the batter too much.
+- Tough and heavy muffins means you used too much flour and/or mixed the batter too much.
 (Be sure to fluff your flour well and then lightly spoon it into your measuring cup before leveling it off with the flat side of a knife.)

 - Muffins with uneven texture and large holes/tunnels indicates too much mixing.

 - Sticking usually means the pan was not properly greased.
-Grease your muffin cups well or line them with paper liners.
+Grease your muffin cups well or line them with paper liners before filling with batter.